Egyptian authorities intervene in prisoner's hunger strike, family says | Law-Order

 Egyptian authorities intervene in prisoner's hunger strike, family says

-The family of jailed Egyptian-British hunger striker Alaa Abd el-Fattah said on Thursday they were told by prison authorities that medical intervention was taken to maintain his health, four days after he escalated his protest.
-Abd el-Fattah, who has been on hunger strike since April 2, had said he would stop drinking water on Sunday to coincide with the opening of the COP27 climate change talks that Egypt is hosting in Sharm el-Sheikh.
+The family of jailed Egyptian-British hunger striker Alaa Abd el-Fattah said on Thursday they had been informed by prison authorities that medical intervention was taken to maintain his health, four days after he escalated his protest.

-The family of jailed Egyptian-British hunger striker Alaa Abd el-Fattah said on Thursday they were told by prison authorities that medical intervention was taken to maintain his health, four days after he escalated his protest.
+Khaled Ali, a lawyer for Abd el-Fattah, went to the prison northwest of Cairo where the activist has been held after receiving a rare authorisation to visit from the public prosecutor, but said he was denied access on the grounds that the permit carried Wednesday's date.
+"Permits are normally valid for a week," Sanaa Seif, one of Abd el-Fattah's sisters, told Reuters.
+"They're just throwing us in bureaucratic loopholes."

-Abd el-Fattah's hunger strike has loomed over the U.N. talks, with another sister, Sanaa Seif, flying in to campaign for his release, and British Prime Minister Rishi Sunak raising the issue with Egyptian President Abdel Fattah al-Sisi.
+Abd el-Fattah's hunger strike has loomed over the U.N. talks, with Seif flying in to campaign for his release, and British Prime Minister Rishi Sunak raising the issue with Egyptian President Abdel Fattah al-Sisi.
 Abd el-Fattah's mother has been making daily visits to the prison this week.
 She has received no news from her son, but said prison officials spoke to her outside the gates on Thursday.

 'STILL IN PRISON' Abd el-Fattah was sentenced most recently in December 2021 to five years on charges of spreading false news, the same month he gained British nationality through his mother.